temporalio/cli/docs/workflow/reset.md

 Resets a Workflow Execution by Event Id or reset type.

->A reset allows the Workflow to be resumed from a certain point without losing your parameters or Event History.
+A reset allows the Workflow to be resumed from a certain point without losing your parameters or Event History.

 **--address**
-host:port for Temporal frontend service
+The host and port (formatted as host:port) for the Temporal Frontend Service.

 **--codec-auth**
-Authorization header to set for requests to Codec Server
+Sets the authorization header on requests to the Codec Server.

 **--codec-endpoint**
-Remote Codec Server Endpoint
+Endpoint for a remote Codec Server.

 **--color**
 when to use color: auto, always, never. (default: auto)

 **--context-timeout**
-Optional timeout for context of RPC call in seconds (default: 5)
+An optional timeout for the context of an RPC call (in seconds). (default: 5)

 **--env**
-Env name to read the client environment variables from (default: default)
+Name of the environment to read environmental variables from. (default: default)

 **--event-id**
 The eventId of any event after WorkflowTaskStarted you want to reset to (exclusive).
 It can be WorkflowTaskCompleted, WorkflowTaskFailed or others.

 **--grpc-meta**
-gRPC metadata to send with requests.
-Format: key=value.
-Use valid JSON formats for value
+Contains gRPC metadata to send with requests (Format: key=value).
+Values must be in a valid JSON format.

 **--namespace**
 Alias: **-n**
-Temporal workflow namespace (default: default)
+Identifies a Namespace in the Temporal Workflow. (default: default)

 **--reapply-type**
-Event types to reapply after the reset point: , Signal, None. (default: All)
+Event types to reapply after the reset point: Signal, None, . (default: All)

 **--reason**
 Reason to reset.